Yes, You Can Skip Moisturizer and Use Sunscreen

 Frequently Asked Questions

-Moisturizer first.
-If you wear sunscreen, it should be the last step in your skincare routine.
+Yes, moisturizer goes before sunscreen.
+If you wear sunscreen, it should be the last step in your morning skincare routine.

 Can I skip moisturizer altogether?